 2. The MB-SMF may use NRF to discover the AMF(s) supporting MBS based on the MBS service area and select the appropriate one(s).
 Then the MB-SMF sends the Namf_MBSBroadcast_ContextCreate (TMGI, N2 SM information ([LL SSM], 5G QoS Profile, [NR RedCap UE Information]), MBS service area, [MBS FSA ID(s)]) messages to the selected AMF(s) in parallel if the service type is broadcast service.
 The MB-SMF may include a maximum response time in the request.

 If the MB-SMF receives the "NR RedCap UE Information" parameter (as defined in clause 6.19) from the AF (which may be via NEF/MBSF), the MB-SMF includes the "NR RedCap UE Information" parameter in N2 SM information.

+For NR NTN, if the MB-SMF receives an MBS service area from NEF/MBSFcontaining a small area listin combination with TAIs and/or cell IDs , the MB-SMF uses the TAIs and/or cell IDs to select the AMF(s) but forwards the small area list as part of the MBS service area to the selected AMF(s).

 3. The AMF transfers the MBS Session Resource Setup Request message, which contains the N2 SM information in the received Namf_MBSBroadcast_ContextCreate Request to all NG-RANs which support MBS in the MBS service area.
 The AMF includes the MBS service area.

-4. NG-RAN creates a Broadcast MBS Session Context and stores the TMGI and the QoS Profile in the MBS Session Context.
+If the AMF receives (for NTN) an MBS service area information containg a small area list in combination with TAIs and/or cell IDs, the AMF uses the TAIs and/or cell IDs to select the NG-RAN nodes.
+The AMF provides the MBS service area information towards NG-RAN.4.
+NG-RAN creates a Broadcast MBS Session Context and stores the TMGI and the QoS Profile in the MBS Session Context.
 The LL SSM are optional parameters and only provided by MB-SMF to NG-RAN if N3mb multicast transport is configured to be used in the 5GC.
 If MBS FSA ID(s) were received, the NG-RAN may use those MBS FSA ID(s)s to determine cells/frequencies within the MBS service area to broadcast MBS session data based on OAM configuration about the MBS FSA IDs and related frequencies.

 If N2 SM information contains "NR RedCap UE Information", the NG-RAN determines that the related MBS service is intended to be received by NR RedCap UEs only, or both by NR RedCap UEs and non-RedCap UEs, and allocates the appropriate radio resources as defined in TS 38.331 [28].